moliver28/research-handbook/content/handbook/marketing/readmes/michael-friedrich.md

 ## About me

 Grown up in Linz, Austria, I wanted to understand how a computer works in school.
-A 486 PC turbo-boost button that was not enabled by default inspired me to study Hardware/Software Systems Engineering, leading to circuit design, hardware and software programming languages, and more adventures with NFC and multimediate streaming in 2005.
+A 486 PC turbo-boost button that was not enabled by default inspired me to study Hardware/Software Systems Engineering, leading to circuit design, hardware and software programming languages, and more adventures with NFC and multimedia streaming in 2005.
 A student's dorm network project in Vienna, Austria, allowed me to dive into spanning trees (and loops!) and routing, which I expanded on with DNS and monitoring at the University of Vienna, Computer Center.
 Maintaining an open-source monitoring project for 11 years required me to understand how the software is used in production.
 CVEs raised awareness about security scanning.
 I therefore engaged with global events and community meetups to learn and understand the roles in modern DevSecOps and cloud-native workflows.
 My passion for open-source communities also inspired me to move to Nuremberg, Germany, in 2012, where I live today in the countryside.
 In March 2020, I started my all-remote adventure at GitLab.

 Outside of work, you'll find me building LEGO models, combining embedded hardware with home automation, exploring nature, and travelling.
 You can learn more on my personal website: https://dnsmichi.at/about/